 Social Return on Investment: A guide to SROI analysis

-This 132-page book contains step-by-step instructions with detailed explanation of how to analyze the social return on investment of any business, organization or project.
-It also contains six case studies of programs in a range of countries and industries.
+This 132-page book contains step-by-step instructions for how to analyze the social return on investment of any business, organization or project.
+It has six detailed case studies of programs in a range of countries and industries.
 The cost is $25.00 plus shipping.
 To order please email the number of books and your mailing address to book [at ] svtgroup.net and we will send you payment instructions.

 Social Environmental Technologies (SET) Catalog

-This catalog illustrates how to define the “addressable impact” of a product innovation.
+This catalog of inventions illustrates how to define the potential “addressable impact” of a product innovation.

 Mission-Related Investing: A Workshop for Foundations